kamesh6592-cell/dev-aj-tool/MCP-SERVER.md

-# DeepSite MCP Server
+# TOMO MCP Server

-DeepSite is now available as an MCP (Model Context Protocol) server, enabling AI assistants like Claude to create websites directly using natural language.
+TOMO is now available as an MCP (Model Context Protocol) server, enabling AI assistants like Claude to create applications directly using natural language.

-## Two Ways to Use DeepSite MCP
+## Two Ways to Use TOMO MCP

 **Quick Comparison:**